hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/106_definition_of_bhakti.md

 "He is the Soul of the Universe; He is Immortal; His is the Rulership;
 He is the All-knowing, the All-pervading, the Protector of the Universe, the Eternal Ruler.
 None else is there efficient to govern the world eternally.
-He who at the beginning of creation projected Brahmâ (i.e. the universal consciousness), and who delivered the Vedas unto him — seeking liberation I go for refuge unto that effulgent One, whose light turns the understanding towards the Âtman."
+He who at the beginning of creation projected Brahmā (i.e. the universal consciousness), and who delivered the Vedas unto him — seeking liberation I go for refuge unto that effulgent One, whose light turns the understanding towards the Âtman."

-Shvetâshvatara-Upanishad, VI.
+Shvetāshvatara-Upanishad, VI.
 17-18.

 DEFINITION OF BHAKTI

 Bhakti-Yoga is a real, genuine search after the Lord, a search beginning, continuing, and ending in love.
 One single moment of the madness of extreme love to God brings us eternal freedom.
-"Bhakti", says Nârada in his explanation of the Bhakti-aphorisms, "is intense love to God"; "When a man gets it, he loves all, hates none; he becomes satisfied for ever"; "This love cannot be reduced to any earthly benefit", because so long as worldly desires last, that kind of love
+"Bhakti", says Nārada in his explanation of the Bhakti-aphorisms, "is intense love to God"; "When a man gets it, he loves all, hates none; he becomes satisfied for ever"; "This love cannot be reduced to any earthly benefit", because so long as worldly desires last, that kind of love